Blog 9 min read

 3. Proof of uninterrupted stay in the previous months

-4. Criminal records and the documents linked to the route you’re using
+5. The documents linked to the route you’re using

 Identity: can anyone tell these papers are yours?